Alvareto/NPhilosophers/README.md

-# NPhilosophers
+# N Philosophers
 College project (Advanced Operating Systems) - C# implementation of process synchronization algorithms (2017/2018)

 # Information
 Process communication is done using **named pipelines**.

-Process synchronization is done using **Ricart-Agrawala Algorithm**.
+Process synchronization is done using a **Ricart-Agrawala Algorithm**.

 # Setup
 N philosophers have gathered on some conference.
 In contrast to the famous problem of 5 philosphers, here we have room for only one person at the table, and not for 5.
 Hence, the access to the table is **critical section** because **only one** philosopher can at any time be at the table, or none.
 At the start, the main process creates N philosopher processes (number N>2 is input).
 Process communication is done using **pipelines** (either unnamed or named).